digiltd/oh-rtd-test/OmniLink-Binding.md

 ## Introduction

-This is a OpenHab binding for HAI/Leviton Omni and Lumina home automation controllers
+This is a OpenHab binding for HAI/Leviton Omni and Lumina home automation controllers.

 The HAI/Leviton Omni is a popular home automation system in the US.
 At Its core the Omni is a hardware board that provides security and access features.
 It connects to many other devices through serial ports or relays and exposes them through a single TCP based API.